-Verify AC adapter
+No boot without AC adapter

-- Determine whether the computer needs the AC adapter to boot and operate.
-Sometimes, an intermittently bad AC adapter and loose connection between adapter and computer results in inability to charge battery, which causes short run time. - 2.
-Inspect AC adapter to verify that it is functioning. - 3.
-Test with a working AC adapter and confirm whether battery is charging. - 4.
-Be sure that battery is fully charged (AC adapter plugged in at least 2.5 hours).

-Diagnostics: HP tools report results such as passed, calibrate, weak, replace, no battery, and unknown, and they suggest corresponding actions.
+ltems Procedures Troubleshooting steps Visual inspections 1.
+Inspect battery connectors for any signs of damage.
+Verify that battery is installed properly in battery bay without gap or obstructions and latch locks are tight.
+Reseat battery (for models with removable batteries).
+3. Determine whether battery gets hot (batteries heat up when charging, but not to hot to touch).
+Check battery warranty to see whether the battery is new or its warranty is expired.
+Battery capacity degrades over time.
+Verify front battery status light 1.
+Battery status light is off: battery not recognized.
+2. Battery status light is blinking amber: critically low battery level.
+Reset 1.
+Hard reset (8.
+Hard reset on page 87) 2.
+Soft reset (9.
+Soft reset (Default Settings) on page 88) Verify AC adapter Determine whether the computer needs the AC adapter to boot and operate.
+Sometimes, an intermittently bad AC adapter and loose connection between adapter and computer results in inability to charge battery, which causes short run time.
+2. Inspect AC adapter to verify that it is functioning.
+3. Test with a working AC adapter and confirm whether battery is charging.
+4. Be sure that battery is fully charged (AC adapter plugged in at least 2.5 hours).
+Diagnostics: HP tools report results such as passed, calibrate, weak, replace, no batte and unknown, and they suggest corresponding actions.
 Use HP Hardware Diagnostics (UEFI) (6.
-HP Hardware Diagnostics and Tools on page 84)

-HP PC Hardware Diagnostics (UEFI) is a good tool to use to isolate and determine faulty battery, especially for quickly discharging (short life) battery.

-- Verify that battery is recognized and charging. - Verify battery condition if battery cycle life is past its life expectancy (that is, past 1000-cycle life and 3-year warranty).
-Battery might need to be replaced. - 3.
-If issue remains, test with a verified working battery and verify battery status lights and battery conditions. - If issue remains, replace system board. - 5.
-Verify the new replacement.
+HP Hardware Diagnostics and Tools on page 8 HP PC Hardware Diagnostics (UEFI) is a good tool to use to isolate and determine fault battery, especially for quickly discharging (short life) battery.
+1. Verify that battery is recognized and charging.
+Verify battery condition if battery cycle life is past its life expectancy (that is, past 1000-cycle life and 3-year warranty).
+Battery might need to be replaced.
+If issue remains, test with a verified working battery and verify battery status ligh and battery conditions.
+4. If issue remains, replace system board.
+5. Verify the new replacement. sips See the computer user guide for instructions regarding battery maintenance and increasing battery life.
+Also see http://support.hp.com/us-en/document/c01297640? jumpid=hpr r1002 usen link3.

-Tips

-See the computer user guide for instructions regarding battery maintenance and increasing battery life.
-Also see http://support.hp.com/us-en/document/c01297640?jumpid=hpr_r1002_usen_link3.